-In order to give a strong foundation to your degree all students take core modules in Year One, which introduce you to the breadth of the subject, and the key ideas which inform the rest of the course.
-Core modules include Study Skills and GIS, New Horizons in Human Geography, Human Geography through Merseyside (includes practical and fieldwork), Research Frontiers in Human Geography, and Living with Environmental Change.
+In order to provide a strong foundation to your degree all students take core modules in Year One, which introduce you to the breadth of the subject, and the key ideas which inform the rest of the course.
+Core modules include Study Skills and GIS, New Horizons in Human Geography, Human Geography through Merseyside (which includes fieldwork), Research Frontiers in Human Geography, and Living with Environmental Change.

 In addition, you can choose other optional modules from within human and physical geography, or from other disciplines including sociology, planning, politics, history, modern languages, management, psychology, archaeology, Irish studies, oceanography, earth sciences and life sciences, amongst many others.

-In Year Two, skills development is a central part of the course, with core modules in Research Skills, Statistics for Social Scientists, Principles and Theory in Geography and a field class.
+In Year Two, skills development is a central part of the course, with core modules in Research Skills, Exploring the Social World, Principles and Theory in Geography and a field class.
 You can then choose additional modules from a range of human geography specialisms including Population and Societies, Rural Geographies, Social and Cultural Geographies, GIS for Human Geography and Political Economies of Globalisation.
 You also have the flexibility to choose physical geography modules along with options from outside the discipline.

-In Year Three, you will complete an independent dissertation, which brings together the skills and techniques learnt in the degree to produce a piece of academic research.
-Amongst several specialist human geography modules at Year Three (including Geographies of Resistance, Geographic Data Science, Geographies of Poland, and Postcolonial Geographies), there are opportunities for overseas field study in destinations such as Barcelona, Santa Cruz (California) and Singapore.
+In Year Three, you will complete an independent dissertation, which brings together the skills and techniques you have learned in the degree to produce your own piece of academic research.
+Amongst several specialist human geography modules at Year Three (including Geographies of Resistance, Geographic Data Science, Geographies of Poland, Maritime Geographies, Bodies and Borders and Postcolonial Geographies), there are opportunities for overseas field study in destinations such as Barcelona, Toronto and Shanghai.